donkirkby/blind-hex/README.md

 Goal: Connect two opposite sides of the board with a continuous chain of letters.

-Equipment: 4 pennies, 2 pencils, and a copy of the board
+Equipment: a deck of cards, 2 pencils, and a copy of the board
 <!-- The board is included with [the PDF version of the rules](1) skip -->

 Blind Hex is a variant of Hex that uses simultaneous movement like that used in